Skip to content

 • DSH: The DSH certificate is also valid for life and does not need to be renewed.

-• Goethe-Zertifikat: Similar to TestDaF and DSH, the Goethe-Zertifikat is indefinitely valid.
-It can be used for university admissions, job applications, and migration purposes.
+• Goethe-Zertifikat: Similar to TestDaF and DSH, the Goethe-Zertifikat is valid indefinitely.
+It can be used for university admissions as well as for job applications and migration purposes.

-• telc Deutsch C1 Hochschule: This certificate does not expire, making it a good long-term option for students and professionals.
+• telc Deutsch C1 Hochschule: This certificate does not have an expiration date, making it a good long-term option for students and professionals.

 • ÖSD: Like the others, the ÖSD certificate remains valid indefinitely.